trippian/trippian/ProjectTrack.md

 After our daily meeting, we'll move the tasks under meeting memo to Github issues so that we can better track our progress.

+### Server & Client Feature Track
+- Server
+  - [ ] Add more destination data
+  - [ ] Add destination photos to database
+  - [ ] Add 'http://' in front of picture field.
+Currently it is stored as "graph.facebook.com/955195534516978/picture?height=500"
+  - [ ] Add 'location' and 'rating' to trippian data
+  - [ ] Review routes

+- Client
+  - [ ] Localize the whole front-end
+  - [ ] Handle form submit with redux-form
+  - [ ] Move Common API logic to redux store from the Container Component
+  - [ ] Improve Redux Store

 ### Important Info and Notice
 - Info
   - Project Scopes for commit messages: